DigitalMindCH/docster-jekyll-theme/_entries/level-three.md

 {% endhighlight %}

 So the `parent-id` is where you will reference the anchor of the h2 section that's your subsections parent.

-Level 3 sections can have children, the variable to use is the same.
-To have children add

-{% highlight yaml %}
-is-parent: yes
-{% endhighlight %}